italia/gl-acquisition-and-reuse-software-for-pa-docs/preface/ownership.rst

 proprietary software.
-In this case, the obligation set forth in Article 69 shall apply exclusively to the module or part of the software being developed; this module must therefore be separated from the rest of the software and released in accordance with the methods specified in :ref:`id1`, taking care to specify the required ownership dependency within the documentation.
+In this case, the obligation set forth in Article 69 shall apply exclusively to the module or part of the software being developed; this module must therefore be separated from the rest of the software and released in accordance with the methods specified in `Development of software from scratch
+<http://www.python.org/>`_, taking care to specify the required ownership dependency within the documentation.

 For example, wording such as the following, where present in software development contracts, allows for the administration to be deemed to be